-^{}For weeks from 2-6, additional full weeks are calculated on the basis of rates in column Additional amount for second week and Additional amount per week (weeks 3-6).
+For weeks from 2-6, additional full weeks are calculated on the basis of rates in column Additional amount for second week and Additional amount per week (weeks 3-6).
 The calculation method for partial week is the number of additional days multiplied by 1/7 of the amount listed in column Additional amount per week (weeks 3-6).

-When calculating the grant the applicant shall be bear in mind additional day reserved for traveling.
-For example: programme lasts from Monday morning to Friday afternoon; the applicant shall take half day for departing and half day for arriving back, in total 1 day (meaning all together 5 programme days and 1 for the travel, equals 6 days).
+When calculating the grant the applicant shall take into account an additional day reserved for traveling.
+For example: programme lasts from Monday morning to Friday afternoon; the applicant shall take half day for departure and half day for arrival, in total 1 day (meaning all together 5 programme days and 1 for the travel, equals 6 days).

-In addition to the grants for travel and subsistence referred to above, grants to help cover other costs will be available under certain measures of the programme, as follows:
+In addition to the grants for travel and subsistence referred to above, grants to help cover other costs will also be available under certain measures of the programme, as follows:

-Course or seminar fees: A contribution may be granted on the basis of real costs, up to a maximum fixed of 200 € per day.
+• course or seminar fees: a contribution may be granted on the basis of real costs, up to a maximum fixed of 200 € per day.